Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 On 28 February 2023, the Government announced a measure to reduce the tax benefits enjoyed by superannuation members with large balances which they defined as over $3m.
 This cap was not to be indexed.
 The changes were intended to commence from 1 July 2025 and to apply to member’s whose balances were over $3m at 30 June 2026 .
 Earnings were to include unrealised gains.
 These are gains, and losses, reflected in the movement in asset values rather than when the asset was sold.

 After overwhelming opposition from a broad cross section of the community, including from within the government itself, multiple changes to this proposal were announced by the Treasurer on 13th October 2025.
 These included the introduction of an additional cap of $10m and indexation of the caps.
 Fund earnings would no longer include unrealised gains.
 The start date was extended by a year to 1 July 2026 with the first measure of total super balance to be 30 June 2027.
+The measure completed its passage through both Houses of Parliament on 10th March 2026.
+After receiving Royal Assent it will come into effect from 1 July 2026.

-The detail is still being developed though we know some features and can reasonably extrapolate others.
 This FAQ will be updated as more information comes to hand.

 What is the Process?